Best Water Leak Alarms for Floods & Emergencies

 *Price at time of publishing; check for price changes or sales.

-Glentronics hasn’t changed their Watchdog over the years, and they haven’t had to.
+Glentronics hasn’t changed its Watchdog over the years, and they haven’t had to.
 This thing has been protecting basements for over 30 years, and its simplicity is the key.

 With solid-state electronics and a simple wired sensor that can pop off the back and extend 6′, it is the perfect budget solution.
 It’s also easy to modify- extend the sensor up to 100 feet with standard 24-gauge wire.